luozhenjie1997/luozhenjie1997LM/README.md

 ```

 ## Process Data
 IgFlow-LM is trained on the SabDab dataset.
-First, visit https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab/archive/all/ to download and extract all structural files.
+First, visit sabdab to download and extract all structural files.

 Next, run ```model/utils/sabdab_onlyV.py``` to preprocess the data.
 Then, execute ```data/write_csv.py``` to generate a CSV file with deduplicated variable region sequences and a serialized list of sequence IDs.

 Finally, run ```get_IgBert_plm_emb.py``` to obtain the IgBert latent space embeddings.
-You can get IgBert in https://huggingface.co/Exscientia/IgBert .
+You can get IgBert in Hugging Face.

 ## Train CPL-Diff